MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 Well, in a perfect world we would be able to make a loop of size 38 just by looking at each Point's favorite two potential matches.

+    In reality this is the subset of convex hulls in the plane (think Circles or other Polygons) and this subset is much smaller than the unrestricted set of problems we'd like to solve.

 From this observation we can also observe that if we tried to solve the subset <b>S = [ P<sub>11</sub> , P<sub>12</sub> , P<sub>13</sub> ]</b>, that <b>11 <-> 12 <-> 13</b> would be the correct ordering of <b>S</b>.

 At a more general level this loop is telling us that the subset/grouping <b>S</b> wants to connect with itself more than any other points in the graph.
-So to "resolve" this loop (i.e. find out which segment we should cut) we must find the two Points that want to match with the points in our loop.
+So to "resolve" this loop (i.e. find out which segment we should remove) we must find the two Points that want to match with the points in our loop.
+These outside points will be referred to as the loop's external points or just <b>externals</b> and will be used to determine the <b>cut segment</b>, or segment to remove from the loop.

-    One should also observe that there is no limit on the size that such a loop could be except that it must have > 2 points
+    Also observe that there is no limit on the size that such a loop could be except that it must have more than 2 points and be less than or equal to the size of the entire point set.

+Let's look at another example to get some more intuition and see some edge cases:

+    20  [Segment[20 : 21], Segment[20 : 22], Segment[20 : 23], Segment[20 : 18], Segment[20 : 19], ...]

+    21  [Segment[20 : 21], Segment[22 : 21], Segment[23 : 21], ...]

+    22  [Segment[23 : 22], Segment[22 : 21], Segment[20 : 22], Segment[22 : 24], ...]

+    23  [Segment[23 : 22], Segment[23 : 21], Segment[20 : 23], Segment[23 : 24], ...]

+So if we match on the first two slots for each point in this set we'd get hte relationships:

+20  -> 22

+20 <-> 21

+21 <-> 22

+22 <-> 23

+23 -> 21

+So its one isn't a perfect loop  like  [11, 12, 13] was, but it might be prudent to mark this structure in the same way.
+If you look at the third Segment on 20 and 23, they'd like to match with each our before matching outside points.
+We could predict that our cut Segment would be Segment[23:20], but it might not be.

 Ok I think we're ready for our first larger structure

 ### Knot

-A <b>Knot</b> is defined as any subset <b>K</b> of <b>G</b> where all of the Points in <b>K</b> only want to match with each other
+A <b>Knot</b> is defined as any subset <b>K</b> of <b>G</b> where all of the Points in <b>K</b> only want to match with each other.

 Knot(P<sub>1</sub>, P<sub>2</sub>, ... , P<sub>M</sub>) = struct{